snucrypto/HEAAN/README.md

 ## How to use this library?
 ### 1. Build a static library/Running test functions
 You can make a static library by typing make all in the /lib directory.
-After successful compilation you can find a static libarary libheaan.a in /lib directory.
+After successful compilation you can find a static library libheaan.a in the /lib directory.

-You can run a sample test program with /src/HEAAN.cpp by uncommenting tests you need and typing make all in the /run directory.
-After successful compilation, you can see HEAAN file in /run directory.
-You need type ./HEAAN for running the code.
+You can run a test program.
+You need uncomment tests you need in /src/HEAAN.cpp and type make all in the /run directory.
+After successful compilation, you can see HEAAN file in the /run directory.
+To run the code type ./HEAAN

-We checked the sample program was working well on Ubuntu 16.04.2 LTS.
+We checked the program was working well on Ubuntu 16.04.2 LTS.
 You need to install NTL (with GMP), pThread, libraries.